eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

 - the output of `cli.log`

 ### Documentation:
 We put a lot of effort into our docs.
-Please add [suggestions on areas for improvement]() with a pull request.
+Please add suggestions on areas for improvement with a new [pull request](https://github.com/codenvy/che-docs/pulls) or [issue](https://github.com/codenvy/che-docs/issues).

 # Quick Start
 On any computer with Docker 1.11+ installed: